stoplightio/prism/docs/guides/cors.md

 By default, Prism will handle all the [preflight requests](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) responding with a `204` and with headers that will allow all the methods and all the origins.

-This is regardless of your OpenAPI Specification.
-A a request to `OPTIONS /api/todo` will receive a `204` as a response even though your OpenAPI document does not specify the `OPTIONS` verb for that endpoint, **and** even if your OpenAPI document does **not** have an `/api/todo` path at all.
+This is regardless of your OpenAPI description.
+A request to `OPTIONS /api/todo` will receive a `204` as a response even though your description document does not specify the `OPTIONS` verb for that endpoint, **and** even if your description document does **not** have an `/api/todo` path at all.

 Moreover, in case your OpenAPI Document specifies an `OPTIONS` handler (returning a custom status code or different headers) it will be **skipped** in favour of the default one.